openmc-dev/openmc/docs/source/usersguide/input.rst

 ---------------------------

 The ``<power_monitor>`` element is used to view the convergence of power iteration.
-This option can be turned on with ".true." and turned off with ".false.".
+This option can be turned on with "true" and turned off with "false".

-  *Default*: .false.
+  *Default*: false

 ``<write_balance>`` Element
 ---------------------------

 The ``<write_balance>`` element is used to view the balance of OpenMC tally residuals for every coarse mesh region and energy group.
-This option can be turned on with ".true." and off with ".false.".
+This option can be turned on with "true" and off with "false".

-  *Default*: .false.
+  *Default*: false

 ``<write_hdf5>`` Element
 ------------------------

-The ``<write_hdf5>`` element can be turned on with ".true." to get an HDF5 output file of CMFD results.
+The ``<write_hdf5>`` element can be turned on with "true" to get an HDF5 output file of CMFD results.

-  *Default*: .false.
+  *Default*: false

 ``<write_matrices>`` Element
 ----------------------------